drcicero/beautiful-tucan/README.md

 Dependencies:
 * bs4 (beautifulsoup) is MIT licenced.
 * mechanicalsoup is MIT licenced.
-* pystache is MIT licence.
+* pystache is MIT licenced.

 This code is based on tucan-crawler by davidgengenbach, which is GPL licenced.